 AB 2124 - Court Diversion Program in LA County

-On January 1, 2015, Los Angeles County will adopt a pilot program, effective until January 1, 2020, wherein judges will have the discretion to offer diversion to misdemeanor offenders, over the objection of the prosecution, subject to several exceptions.
+On January 1, 2015, Los Angeles County will adopt a pilot program, effective until January 1, 2018 (its “sunset date”), wherein judges will have the discretion to offer diversion to misdemeanor offenders, over the objection of the prosecution, subject to several exceptions.

-Assembly Bill 2124, passed by the State Assembly on May 28, 2014, was brought by Assembly Member Bonnie Lowenthal, a Democrat representing Long Beach.
-It expands the discretion of judges to defer sentencing for up to twelve months for those who plead guilty or no contest to certain misdemeanors.
-When the person returns to court, if he or she has completed certain obligations (i.e. community service, a class, written a letter of apology, paid restitution, etc.), the judge can then allow the defendant to withdraw his plea and the court can then dismiss the case.
+AB 2124 expands the discretion of judges to defer sentencing for up to twelve months for those who plead guilty or no contest to certain misdemeanors.
+This means no conviction will be entered for up to twelve months.
+When the person returns to court up to twelve months later, if he or she has completed certain obligations (i.e. community service, a class, written a letter of apology, paid restitution, etc.), the judge can then allow the defendant to withdraw his plea and the court can then dismiss the case.
 This means there would be no conviction and the stigma of a conviction that results.

-Misdemeanors not eligible for this new program are DUI cases, sex offenses, violent offenses, anyone having a prior conviction for any crime involving force and anyone offered diversion in the past.
+Misdemeanors not eligible for this new program are DUI cases, sex offenses, violent offenses (including domestic violence), anyone having a prior conviction for any crime involving force and anyone offered diversion in the past.

 This means petty theft (Penal Code § 484(a)), misdemeanor commercial burglary (Penal Code § 459), misdemeanor grand theft (Penal Code § 487), hit and run (Vehicle Code § 20002), public nuisance (Penal Code § 372), drunk in public (Penal Code § 647(f)), trespassing (Penal Code § 602) and disturbing the peace (Penal Code § 415) would presumably be eligible for such diversion, provided the defendant does not have a prior conviction for any crime involving force or the person has not been offered diversion in the past.